America's Next Top Model season 19

 The nineteenth cycle of America's Next Top Model (subtitled as America's Next Top Model: College Edition), consisted of thirteen episodes and was broadcast on The CW.
 It aired from August 24, 2012, until November 16, 2012, and was promoted by the catchphrase "Only One Can Be Top of the Class".
 This was the final season to feature thirteen contestants.
 All of the contestants were enrolled in higher education.
 They competed for the title of America's Next Top Model, providing them with an opportunity to begin their career in the modeling industry.
 Its premise was originated with model Tyra Banks, who additionally serves as the cycle's executive producer and presenter.

 The international destination during the cycle was Ocho Rios, Jamaica, becoming the second occasion in which the series traveled to the country, after cycle 3.

 The winner of the competition was 21-year-old Paul Smith's College student Laura James from Cambridge, New York with Kiara Belen placing as the runner up.

 Format changes

 Casting

-This was the first season to feature a cast of all-new contestants since Cycle 16 (Cycle 17 (All-Stars) featured only returning contestants from previous cycles, while Cycle 18 (British Invasion) featured seven new American models alongside seven returning contestants from previous cycles of Britain's Next Top Model).
+This was the first season to feature a cast of all-new contestants since Cycle 16 (Cycle 17 (All-Stars) featured only returning contestants from previous cycles, while Cycle 18 (British Invasion) featured seven new American contestants alongside seven returning contestants from previous cycles of Britain's Next Top Model).
 This is also the last season to feature only female contestants until Cycle 23.